This is the multi-page printable view of this section. Click here to print.

 2 - VM Server Group

-A VM server group is a logical unit for managing VM servers.
+A VM server group is a logical unit for grouping and managing VM servers.

 Users can add, modify, and delete VM server groups and VM servers.
-The configured VM server group and VM server can be used as a deployment target in project creation (Setting up the deployment environment) or VM deployment (Adding a VM deployment).
+Configured VM server groups and VM servers can be used as deployment target VMs in project creation (배포대상 환경 설정하기) or VM deployment (VM 배포 추가하기).

-SSHUses Secure Shell (SSH) to deploy directly from the Jenkins where the build pipeline is executed to the target VM server.
+SSHUsing Secure Shell (SSH), Jenkins, where the build pipeline runs, directly deploys to the Target VM server.

-Jenkins does not execute the deployment directly.
-The executed agent collects and executes deployment-related information from the DevOps Console using the REST API.
+Jenkins, where the build pipeline runs, does not execute deployments directly.
+The running agent collects deployment information from the DevOps Console via REST API and executes it.

-• Deployment files are stored in the selected Rollback Artifact Repository if rollback is used.
-(Maximum file size is managed by the Rollback Artifact Repository)
+• If Rollback is used, the deployment files are stored in the Rollback Artifact Repository selected by the user.
+(Maximum file size is managed by the Rollback Artifact Repository).

 Table.
 SSH method vs Agent method